Ben-levi/AWS_APP/README.md

 ## 🔮 Future Enhancements

-- **Mobile Application**: Native apps for iOS and Android
-- **API Integrations**: Connect with calendar apps and smart home devices
 - **Analytics Dashboard**: Track family task completion trends
 - **Reward System**: Gamification elements for task completion
 - **Multi-language Support**: Internationalization for global families

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👥 Contributors